Personal Style | Comfort and Confidence in Your Clothing

 Continuing with my PERSONAL STYLE series, today’s post is about the importance of keeping comfort and confidence in mind, while you create your own unique wardrobe.
 Click here for Part One (about creating your own unique style description) and click here for Part Two (about using colour theory to create a signature colour palette).
+Click here for Part Four (about paring down your closet with Minimalism).

 Dressing For Who You Are & How You Live